-Her experience includes more than 20 years in energy, environment, natural resources and related policy fields.
-Specializing within the firm’s Public Policy Energy & Environment Practice Group, Sarah addresses issues on behalf of clients concerning conventional and renewable energy, power storage, net-metering, climate change, greenhouse gas emissions, ground-level ozone, water-use, permitting and federal lands issues.
+Sarah Vilms directs federal strategy for major US entities, develops comprehensive strategic plans to impact legislation and regulation, and advises clients in augmenting their national profiles.
+Sarah brings more than 25 years of experience in energy, environment, natural resources and related policy fields.
+Specializing within the firm’s Energy & Environment Policy Practice Group, Sarah addresses issues on behalf of clients concerning conventional and renewable energy, power storage, net-metering, climate change, greenhouse gas emissions, clean energy and natural infrastructure, ground-level ozone, water-use, permitting and federal lands issues.

 Sarah advocates on behalf of client matters before Congress, the White House and federal agencies, including the Department of Energy, Environmental Protection Agency, Department of the Interior, Department of Agriculture, National Science Foundation, White House Council on Environmental Quality (CEQ), White House Domestic Policy Council and related agencies and governmental entities.
 She also works with the United Nations and the World Bank on environment and energy related issues.

 Prior to joining the firm, Sarah gained experience in the US House of Representatives, US Senate and working with the Chairman of the Environment Committee for the New South Wales Parliament House in Sydney, Australia.
 In addition, Sarah previously provided advice for a range of hospital, health care and health system issues for the Health Care Advisory Board in Washington DC.